timmcginley/41936/Assignments/README.md

 # Assignments

 This page includes the assignments for each stage and the course grading criteria.
-These should be read alongside the course [learning objectives](/41936/LearningObejectives).
+These should be read alongside the course [learning objectives](/41936/LearningObjectives).

 The course has four stages, A,B,C and D.

 ## A [Strategise](A/README.md)

-*Develop strategies to address technical solutions to address analysed client needs in a 'real' project.*
+Analyse and reflect on [previous projects] to develop a design concept.

 ## B [Optioneer](B/README.md)

-*Design and analyse different options by defining evaluate different design tactics to satisfy your design strategy in BIM.*
+Identify and evaluate different design approaches to satisfy your design concept.

 ## C [Integrate](C/README.md)

-*Collaborate to integrate the building systems of different disciplines to satisfy technical and design requirements.*
+Integrate the building systems of different disciplines to satisfy technical and design requirements for your building.

 ## D [Detail](D/README.md)

-*Detail and communicate a final design to a variety of stakeholders in technical reports and a presentation including VR.*
+Detail and communicate your team's final design to a variety of stakeholders in technical reports and a presentation including VR.

 # Grading Criteria